o-kakade/parallel-computing/README.md

 # Parallel-Computing
-Programs written for assignment of CSCI 654 - Foundations of Parallel Computing (Fall 2018) at RIT.
+Programs written for CSCI 654 - Foundations of Parallel Computing (Fall 2018) at RIT.
 Taught by Prof. Alan Kaminsky

 These programs are meant to be run using the Parallel Java 2 Library developed by Prof. Kaminsky.